MicrosoftDocs/sql-docs/docs/integration-services/load-data-to-sql-data-warehouse.md

 ## Prerequisites
 To step through this tutorial, you need the following things:

 1. **SQL Server Integration Services (SSIS)**.
 SSIS is a component of SQL Server and requires a licensed version, or the developer or evaluation version, of SQL Server.
-To get an evaluation version of SQL Server, see [Evaluate SQL Server][https://www.microsoft.com/evalcenter/evaluate-sql-server-2017-rtm].
+To get an evaluation version of SQL Server, see [Evaluate SQL Server](https://www.microsoft.com/evalcenter/evaluate-sql-server-2017-rtm).
 2. **Visual Studio** (optional).
 To get the free Visual Studio Community Edition, see [Visual Studio Community][Visual Studio Community].
-If you don't want to install Visual Studio, you can install SQL Server Data Tools (SSDT).
+If you don't want to install Visual Studio, you can install SQL Server Data Tools (SSDT) only.
 SSDT installs a version of Visual Studio with limited functionality.
 3. **SQL Server Data Tools for Visual Studio (SSDT)**.
 To get SQL Server Data Tools for Visual Studio, see [Download SQL Server Data Tools (SSDT)][Download SQL Server Data Tools (SSDT)].
 4. **An Azure SQL Data Warehouse database and permissions**.
 This tutorial connects to a SQL Data Warehouse instance and loads data into it.
-You have to have permissions to connect, to create a table, and to load data.
+You have to have permission to connect, to create a table, and to load data.

 ## Create a new Integration Services project
 1. Launch Visual Studio.